aureliechicart/ofig/README.md

 ## Introduction

 This project has been developed for learning purposes.<br>
-It is a shopping website to sell Final Fantasy action figures.
+It is a Final Fantasy action figures shopping website.
 You can display the figures by category, display the details and reviews of a figure, and mark/remove figures as favorites.
 No possibility to buy them yet! :D

 ## Learning goals